What is the purpose of this comparison?

 - Data safety.
 Banuba’s AI Video Editor SDK doesn’t store or collect any personal information so there is no risk of losing sensitive user data.

 - All-in-one.
-The SDK is enough for all the features a user needs to create cool and engaging videos.
+The short video SDK is enough for all the features a user needs to create cool and engaging clips.

 - Customizability.
 We can add new video editing features on-demand and ship them to your app.